 - Those without luggage

-- Anyone who gives you a weird feeling
+- Anyone who gives your intuition a weird feeling

 Why these people?